How to Find Probate Leads

 Once you have what's needed to prospect, you'll want to gather 30 to 40 case details.
 With this information, you can go online and look up the contact information of the administrator or executor, the property details, title information, property value, or whatever is necessary for you to determine if this is a viable lead for you.
 You could do all of this yourself but it will require time you could be spending growing your business.

 Or you can click here and try out our fully automated, done-for-you lead generation.
-We give you seven days free access, and you can download cases immediately.
+We give you seven-day access, and you can download cases immediately.
 Then, we do all the legwork for you: property details, ownership, phone numbers, and email addresses, and cross-check with MLS to ensure the property is not listed or sold.
-It takes 3 minutes to sign up for a free 7-day trial, and you can make your first prospecting call within 8-10 minutes.
+It takes 3 minutes to sign up for a 7-day trial, and you can make your first prospecting call within 8-10 minutes.

 Do what we do, or let us do it for you.
 Check out our 7-Day Trial here if you're ready to get started.